BarHoter/food_blockchain/README.md

    The frontend is served at `http://localhost:8080` and the dashboard at `http://localhost:8080/dashboard`.
    If `CONTRACT_ADDRESS` is set, the address field in the UI is pre-filled.
-5. Open `http://localhost:8080` in a browser (Chrome with MetaMask recommended) to interact with the contract.
+6. Open `http://localhost:8080` in a browser (Chrome with MetaMask recommended) to interact with the contract.
-6. Visit `http://localhost:8080/dashboard` to view indexed events.
+7. Visit `http://localhost:8080/dashboard` to view indexed events.

-The UI is written in TypeScript and React, loading both via CDN, so no additional build steps are required.
-Because these libraries are fetched from the network at runtime an active internet connection is required.
-When the browser cannot reach the CDNs only the page heading will render.
+The UI is built with Vite.
+During development run `npm run dev` which starts the Vite dev server with hot reloading.
+For offline or production use build the frontend with `npm run build` and serve it with `npm run serve`.
+The compiled files live under `frontend/dist` so the application no longer depends on CDN access to run.

 ### Sepolia frontend